esprit-dev/homebridge-dummy/README.md

 Any issues or damage resulting from use of this plugin are not the fault of the developer.
 Use at your own risk.

-## v1.0.0 Migration
+## v1.0 Migration

 ### tl;dr

 ‼️ There are significant code changes between v0.9 and v1.0 which means you will need to reconfigure HomeKit automations after upgrading.
-Homebridge Dummy can help migrate old accessories in Homebridge so you don't need to recreate everything.
+Homebridge Dummy will try to migrate old accessories in Homebridge so you don't need to recreate everything.

 ### Why?